Heritage-Crystal Clean (NASDAQ:HCCI) Shares Gap Down to $29.97

-Shares of Heritage-Crystal Clean, Inc (NASDAQ:HCCI) gapped down before the market opened on Thursday .
+Heritage-Crystal Clean, Inc (NASDAQ:HCCI)’s share price gapped down before the market opened on Thursday .
 The stock had previously closed at $29.97, but opened at $29.26.
-Heritage-Crystal Clean shares last traded at $29.26, with a volume of 10 shares traded.
+Heritage-Crystal Clean shares last traded at $29.26, with a volume of 10 shares.

-HCCI has been the subject of several recent research reports.
-Zacks Investment Research raised shares of Heritage-Crystal Clean from a “hold” rating to a “buy” rating and set a $34.00 target price for the company in a research report on Tuesday.
-Needham & Company LLC reaffirmed a “buy” rating and issued a $34.00 price target on shares of Heritage-Crystal Clean in a research report on Monday, August 2nd.
-Six research analysts have rated the stock with a buy rating, Based on data from MarketBeat, Heritage-Crystal Clean has an average rating of “Buy” and a consensus target price of $31.83.
+A number of analysts have recently issued reports on the stock.
+Needham & Company LLC reiterated a “buy” rating and set a $34.00 price objective on shares of Heritage-Crystal Clean in a research note on Monday, August 2nd.
+Zacks Investment Research upgraded Heritage-Crystal Clean from a “hold” rating to a “buy” rating and set a $34.00 price objective on the stock in a research note on Tuesday.
+Six equities research analysts have rated the stock with a buy rating, According to MarketBeat, the company has an average rating of “Buy” and a consensus target price of $31.83.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Punch & Associates Investment Management Inc. increased its holdings in Heritage-Crystal Clean by 5.3% during the 2nd quarter.
-Punch & Associates Investment Management Inc. now owns 293,100 shares of the industrial products company’s stock valued at $8,699,000 after purchasing an additional 14,752 shares in the last quarter.
-Parametric Portfolio Associates LLC grew its holdings in Heritage-Crystal Clean by 1.8% during the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 164,331 shares of the industrial products company’s stock worth $4,877,000 after acquiring an additional 2,957 shares during the last quarter.
-Marshall Wace LLP acquired a new stake in Heritage-Crystal Clean in the 2nd quarter valued at about $469,000.
-Morgan Stanley raised its stake in shares of Heritage-Crystal Clean by 1,327.1% in the second quarter.
-Morgan Stanley now owns 14,571 shares of the industrial products company’s stock worth $432,000 after acquiring an additional 13,550 shares during the last quarter.
-Finally, Invesco Ltd. lifted its position in shares of Heritage-Crystal Clean by 13.8% during the second quarter.
-Invesco Ltd. now owns 25,325 shares of the industrial products company’s stock worth $752,000 after purchasing an additional 3,071 shares in the last quarter.
-62.85% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of HCCI.
+Royal Bank of Canada increased its position in Heritage-Crystal Clean by 1.1% in the 1st quarter.
+Royal Bank of Canada now owns 31,396 shares of the industrial products company’s stock valued at $852,000 after acquiring an additional 331 shares in the last quarter.
+Legal & General Group Plc raised its position in Heritage-Crystal Clean by 18.9% in the 2nd quarter.
+Legal & General Group Plc now owns 2,197 shares of the industrial products company’s stock worth $65,000 after purchasing an additional 349 shares during the last quarter.
+California State Teachers Retirement System lifted its holdings in Heritage-Crystal Clean by 2.0% during the 1st quarter.
+California State Teachers Retirement System now owns 23,667 shares of the industrial products company’s stock worth $642,000 after buying an additional 455 shares in the last quarter.
+Nuveen Asset Management LLC boosted its position in Heritage-Crystal Clean by 0.9% in the 1st quarter.
+Nuveen Asset Management LLC now owns 65,486 shares of the industrial products company’s stock valued at $1,776,000 after buying an additional 567 shares during the last quarter.
+Finally, The Manufacturers Life Insurance Company increased its stake in shares of Heritage-Crystal Clean by 12.0% in the 2nd quarter.
+The Manufacturers Life Insurance Company now owns 10,642 shares of the industrial products company’s stock valued at $316,000 after buying an additional 1,136 shares during the period.
+62.85% of the stock is owned by institutional investors.

 Heritage-Crystal Clean, Inc engages in the provision of parts cleaning and waste management services to the manufacturing and vehicle service sectors.
 It operates through the Environmental Services, and Oil Business segments.
 The Environmental Services segment includes parts cleaning, containerized waste management, vacuum truck services, antifreeze recycling activities, and field services.